-If your video was shot with a camera that was produced before 2005, there is a good chance it records video in the interlaced format.
-The interlaced format can produce interlacing artifacts that look like a thousand annoying little horizontal lines, that can be easily removed with the AI filter Deinterlacer.
+If your video was shot with a camera produced before 2005, it may have been recorded in interlaced format.
+This format can create interlacing artifacts, which appear as many small horizontal lines on the video.
+These artifacts can be easily removed using the AI filter Deinterlacer.

 Here is what the interlacing artifacts look like: